 Thinking about moving?
 Whether your ideal retirement home is smaller, is in a warmer climate, requires minimal maintenance, or is closer to loved ones, the financial implications of making a move are often a lot to comprehend, especially on a fixed income.

 The HECM for Purchase is simply a reverse mortgage where the loan proceeds are used to purchase a new home—all with optional monthly mortgage payments2.
-Using proceeds from the sale of your current home or cash on hand, you make the initial down payment and cover the closing costs.
+Using proceeds from the sale of your current home or cash on hand, you make the initial down payment.
 From there, the balance of the purchase is covered by your reverse mortgage loan proceeds, and any remaining funds can be used however you choose.
 Learn more about how you can buy a house with a reverse mortgage here.

 8. Spend More Time Doing the Things You Love

 With retirement comes more time for the things you love – your hobbies, passions, and favorite pastimes.
 Whether it’s crafting, cooking, taking exercise classes, sampling local restaurants, or even just taking the grandkids out for ice cream, we all have things we love to do.
 However, it’s no secret that these things often come at a cost.
 Tapping into your home equity can provide an avenue to fund these activities, so you can spend less time counting cash and more time doing the things you truly care about.